-On Sep.
-2, 2021, Purdue Pharma's proposed $10 billion bankruptcy exit plan was approved by the White Plains, N.Y. federal bankruptcy court.
+According to NPR, on September 2, 2021, Purdue Pharma's proposed $10 billion bankruptcy exit plan was approved by the White Plains, N.Y., federal bankruptcy court.
 The deal includes "a compensation fund that will pay some victims of drug addiction an expected $3,500 to $48,000 each," reports The Guardian.
 It also includes $4.5 billion in payouts from Sackler family members over the next decade.

-When it was introduced, the proposal was denounced by nearly half of all the states’ attorneys general.
+When the proposal was introduced, it was denounced by nearly half of all the states’ attorneys general.
 They argued that the Sackler family needs to be held responsible for their role in the opioid epidemic, which killed nearly 450,000 Americans between 1999 and 2018.